ruse-traveler/ROOTAnalysisUtilities/README.md

-# RGraphicalUtility [Under Construction]
+# ROOTAnalysisUtilities [Under Construction]

-A library to streamline interacting with graphical objects in ROOT (i.e. things that can be drawn or drawn on such as histograms and canvases).
+A library to streamline interacting with certain objects in ROOT6 and earlier, especially graphical objects (i.e. things that can be drawn) and TNtuple's.